October 5, 2021

 Not all hospitals accept Medicare, but luckily, the vast majority of hospitals do.
 Because there are a few exceptions nationwide, you should double-check with the hospital before you go (only if it is safe to do so, of course) or visit Medicare.gov’s Health Care Comparison tool to find Medicare-accepting hospitals in your area.

-If you have Medicare and your chosen hospital accepts Medicare, you will still have out-of-pocket costs.
+If you have Original Medicare and your chosen hospital accepts Medicare, you will still have out-of-pocket costs.
 To mitigate these expenses, Medicare Supplement Insurance or Medicare Advantage are great options.

 What is Medigap?

 Medigap and Medicare Supplement Insurance are the same thing.
-It covers things that traditional Medicare (Parts A & B) does not.
+It covers things that Original Medicare (Parts A & B) does not.
 Private insurance companies sell Medigap insurance to help beneficiaries cover extra health care expenses such as:

 - Coinsurance costs